sbdrchauhan/How-To/README.md

 # How-To:
-At several occassion I tend to search so many things to perform various important task.
+At several occassions I tend to search so many things to perform various important tasks.
 It is I think a good idea I will collect all the how-to search I made during my learning.

 ## 1. How to **link** files/datasets from google drive to the colab: